Fastrack Program - (En Espanol)

 Step 3: Be patient and wait to be contacted

-Once your Fastrack application is completed someone from the Human Services team will review your application and reach out to you by phone or email.
+Once your Fastrack application is completed someone from the Human Services team will review your application and reach out to you by phone or email to complete the application and screening process.
 It’s important that your contact information is correct on the application.
-A team member will reach out to you within 5 business days.

 You will be asked for verbal agreement to the following.
 Forms are provided for your review: